Azure/azure-sdk/docs/android/design.md

 ### Dependencies

+Dependencies bring in many considerations that are often easily avoided by avoiding the dependency.

+- **Versioning** - Many programming languages do not allow a consumer to load multiple versions of the same package.
+So, if we have an client library that requires `v3` of package `Foo` and the consumer wants to use `v5` of package `Foo`, then the consumer cannot build their application.
+This means that client libraries should not have dependencies by default.
+- **Size** - Consumer applications for mobile devices must be lightweight.
+Removing additional code (like dependencies) reduces the size.
+- **Licensing** - You must be conscious of the licensing restrictions of a dependency and often provide proper attribution and notices when using them.
+- **Compatibility** - Often times you do not control a dependency and it may choose to evolve in a direction that is incompatible with your original use.
+- **Security** - If a security vulnerability is discovered in a dependency, it may be difficult or time consuming to get the vulnerability corrected if Microsoft does not control the dependency's code base.

-{% include requirement/MUST id="android-dependencies-azure-core" %} depend on the Android Azure Core library for functionality that is common across all client libraries.
+{% include requirement/MUST id="android-dependencies-azure-core" %} depend on the Android Azure Core (`com.azure.android.core`) library for functionality that is common across all client libraries.
 This library includes APIs for HTTP connectivity, global configuration, logging, and credential handling.

 {% include requirement/MUSTNOT id="android-dependencies-approved" %} be dependent on any other packages within the client library distribution package, with the exception of the following:

 {% include_relative approved_dependencies.md %}

-> TODO: How can we use a common approved dependencies list.

-> TODO: We should also have a guideline around use of AndroidX libraries.
+> TODO: We should have a guideline around use of AndroidX libraries.
 Or if they're treated the same as other external dependencies we should add them to the approved dependencies list.

+> TODO: Add a link to dependency whitelist.
+Also mention about transitive dependencies of those dependencies.

+{% include requirement/MUSTNOT id="android-dependencies-archboard" %} introduce new dependencies on third-party libraries that are already referenced from the top level `build.gradle` file, without first discussing with the [Architecture Board].

 {% include requirement/MUSTNOT id="android-dependencies-versions" %} specify or change dependency versions in your client library Gradle file.
 All dependency versioning must be centralized through the common parent `build.gradle` file.